dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/logging.md

 ## Log levels

-Log levels in Blazor apps conform to ASP.NET Core app log levels, which are listed in the API documentation at <xref:Microsoft.Extensions.Logging.LogLevel>.
+Log levels conform to ASP.NET Core app log levels, which are listed in the API documentation at <xref:Microsoft.Extensions.Logging.LogLevel>.

 ## Razor component logging